davy7125/polyphone/en/manual/soundfont-editor/editing-pages/instrument-editor.md

 During the editing of the modulation envelope, the volume envelope is displayed with a thin line.

 The left part of the graph represents the evolution of the envelope when a key is **triggered**.
-7 of the 8 parameters are involved in this representation:
+7 out of the 8 parameters are involved in this representation:

 * **Delay:** duration during which the envelope remains at 0 just after a key is triggered,
 * **Attack:** duration after **delay** during which the envelope grows from 0 to the maximum value,